miraheze/puppet/modules/icinga2/README.md

 ##### `enable_ssl`
 Either enable or disable SSL.
 Other SSL parameters are only affected if this is set to `true`.
 Defaults to `false`.

-##### `pki`
-SSL settings will be set depending on this parameter.

-* `puppet` Use puppet certificates.
-This will copy the ca.pem, certificate and key generated by Puppet.
-* `none` Set custom paths for certificate, key and CA

 ##### `ssl_ca_cert`
 CA certificate to validate the remote host.
-Only valid if ssl is set to `none`.

 ##### `ssl_cert`
 Host certificate to present to the remote host for mutual verification.
-Only valid if ssl is set to 'none'.

 ##### `ssl_key`
 Host key to accompany the ssl_cert.
-Only valid if ssl is set to `none`.

 ##### `enable_send_perfdata`
 Whether to send check performance data metrics.
 Icinga defaults to `false`.